RTCovid/cjl/README.md

-# cjl-survey
+# NYU Criminal Justice Lab - Public Health & Safety Data Processing
-Data processing for NYU CJL survey
+Data processing for NYU CJL survey and social determinants of public safety data.

 *Do not commit anything into the data directory*